Open Face Chinese Poker (OFC)

 If the order of strength does not go front to back, weakest to strongest, it is called a fouled hand.

 - Front – 2 2 7 (Pair of Twos)

 - Middle – K K 3 3 9 (Two Pairs: Kings & Threes)

 - Back – Q Q 8 8 J (Two Pair: Queens & Eights)

-Once all three hands have been set, players will compare front, middle and back hands.
+Once all three hands have been set, players will compare the front, middle and back hands.
 Each hand is worth one point.
 If one player has won two of the three hands they will score 1 point (winning two points and losing one for a net of +1 points).
 More points can be earned if the player wins all three hands, known as scooping.
-Players can also earn points by making high ranking hands known as royalties.
+Players can also earn points by making high-ranking hands known as royalties.